 - Once the payment is processed, we will send you a confirmation and you will be able to proceed with ordering the data.

 To order Pleiades data, please use our Third Party Import Data API.
+When ordering products, your area of interest must intersect by at least 0.1 km2 with each product, because of Airbus restrictions.
+Minimum billed order is 0.25 km2.
+You can order smaller areas, however, you will be billed for the minimum area.
 Please note that you can only order the already acquired data, while tasking your own Pleiades data acquisitions is not currently possible through Sentinel Hub.

 SH uses the following settings when ordering Pleiades data:

 |Provider's parameter / tool||The values used by SH for ordering|

 |crs||UTM zone corresponding to user defined bounds|

 Note: If you would need any other Pleiades product, please contact us.